clminter/Pewlett-Hackard-Analysis/README.md

-2. There are a total of 1,549 retirement ready employees throughout the departments to mentor the next generation of staff and a total of 33,118 minus the retiring staff=
+2. There are a total of 1,549 retirement ready employees throughout the departments to mentor the next generation of staff and a total of 90,398 employees minus the retiring staff 33,118 =57,279.
+That calculates out to 40 employees per mentor.